conradakunga/Blog/_posts/2021-02-28-handling-exceptions-with-refit.md

 On the calling side you have one more complication.

-If the service is down for whatever reason, Refit gives an even more cryptic error.
+If the service is down for whatever reason, Refit throws an even more cryptic error.
+This is because the exception is thrown by the networking stack of the runtime even before Refit gets an opportunity to process the request.

 If the calling API is down, you actually get a bunch of nested exceptions:
 * `HttpRequestException`